gsinclair/whitestone/doc/whitestone.markdown

 * **S** shares data between test blocks.
 * `<` and `>` do setup and teardown for each test block in the current scope.
 * `<<` and `>>` do global setup and teardown for the current scope.
-* `Attest.run` runs the currently-loaded test suite; `Attest.stop` aborts it.
+* `Whitestone.run` runs the currently-loaded test suite; `Whitestone.stop` aborts it.
-  If you use `require "attest/auto"` or the `attest` test runner, you don't need to start the tests yourself.
+  If you use `require "whitestone/auto"` or the `whitestone` test runner, you don't need to start the tests yourself.
-* `Attest.current_test` is the name of the currently-running test.
+* `Whitestone.current_test` is the name of the currently-running test.
-* `Attest.caught_value` is the most recent value caught in a `C` assertion (see above).
+* `Whitestone.caught_value` is the most recent value caught in a `C` assertion (see above).
-* `Attest.exception` is the most recently caught exception in an `E` assertion.
+* `Whitestone.exception` is the most recently caught exception in an `E` assertion.
-* `Attest.stats` is a hash containing the number of passes, failures, and errors, and the total time taken to run the tests.
+* `Whitestone.stats` is a hash containing the number of passes, failures, and errors, and the total time taken to run the tests.

 ### Describing tests: D and D!